CarleneCannon-Conner/hackernews-node/README.md

 Note that in this repo.

-<sub><sup>This command has already been run.
+<sup>This command has already been run.
 When it was run, it created a directory called `prisma` that contained a file called `schema.prisma`.
-In this repo this file has since been modified.
+In this repo this file has since been modified.</sup>

-The command also created the file `.env`.
+<sup>The command also created the file `.env`.
 Please note that`.env` is NOT included in this repo as it can contain secret tokens.
-Also note that `.env` has been added to `.gitignore` to prevent the accidental pushing of `.env` to a public repo.</sup></sub>
+Also note that `.env` has been added to `.gitignore` to prevent the accidental pushing of `.env` to a public repo.</sup>

 Please rename`example.env` to `.env`